irena-flextool/flextool/docs/reference.md

 # Profiles

 Profiles are time series of data that will be multiplied by capacity to form a constraint for a unit flow, a connection flow or a storage state.
 The constraint can be *upper_limit*, *lower_limit* or *fixed*.

+# Groups

+Groups are used to make constraints that apply to a group of nodes, units and/or connections.
+A group is defined by creating a group object and then creating a relationship between the group and its members.
+The membership relationship classes are `group__node`, `group__unit`, `group__connection`, `group__unit__node`, `group__connection__node` and `reserve__upDown__group`.
+The choice of group members depends on what the group is trying to achieve.
+For instance a group that limits investments could have a set of `units` included in the group.

+## Capacity limits for nodes, units and connections

+- `invest_method` - the choice of method how to limit or force investments in capacity [MW or MWh] of the group members
+- `invest_max_total` - [MW or MWh] Maximum investment to the virtual capacity of a group of units or to the storage capacity of a group of nodes.
+Total over all solves.
+- `invest_max_period` - [MW or MWh] Maximum investment per period to the virtual capacity of a group of units or to the storage capacity of a group of nodes.
+- `invest_min_total` - [MW or MWh] Minimum investment to the virtual capacity of a group of units or to the storage capacity of a group of nodes.
+Total over all solves.
+- `invest_min_period` - [MW or MWh] Minimum investment per period to the virtual capacity of a group of units or to the storage capacity of a group of nodes.

+## Cumulative and instant flow limits for `unit__node`s and `connection__node`s

+- `max_cumulative_flow` - [MW] Maximum average flow, which limits the cumulative flow for a group of connection_nodes and/or unit_nodes.
+The average value is multiplied by the model duration to get the cumulative limit (e.g. by 8760 if a single year is modelled).
+Applied for each solve.
+Constant or period.
+- `min_cumulative_flow` - [MW] Minimum average flow, which limits the cumulative flow for a group of connection_nodes and/or unit_nodes.
+The average value is multiplied by the model duration to get the cumulative limit (e.g. by 8760 if a single year is modelled).
+Applied for each solve.
+Constant or period.
+- `max_instant_flow` - [MW] Maximum instantenous flow for the aggregated flow of all group members.
+Constant or period.
+- `min_instant_flow` - [MW] Minimum instantenous flow for the aggregated flow of all group members.
+Constant or period.

+## Limits for nodes

+- `has_inertia` - A flag whether the group of nodes has an inertia constraint active.
+- `inertia_limit` - [MWs] Minimum for synchronous inertia in the group of nodes.
+Constant or period.
+- `penalty_inertia` - [CUR/MWs] Penalty for violating the inertia constraint.
+Constant or period.
+- `has_non_synchronous` - A flag whether the group of nodes has the non-synchronous share constraint active.
+- `non_synchronous_limit` - [share, e.g. 0.8 means 80%] The maximum share of non-synchronous generation in the node group.
+Constant or period.
+- `penalty_non_synchronous` - [CUR/MWh] Penalty for violating the non synchronous constraint.
+Constant or period.
+- `has_capacity_margin` - A flag whether the group of nodes has a capacity margin constraint in the investment mode.
+- `capacity_margin` - [MW] How much capacity a node group is required to have in addition to the peak net load in the investment time series.
+Used only by the investment mode.
+Constant or period.
+- `penalty_capacity_margin` - [CUR/MWh] Penalty for violating the capacity margin constraint.
+Constant or period.

+## Controlling outputs

+Some results are output for groups of nodes.
+This means that instead of getting output for each node separately, nodes can be grouped and the aggregated results can be examined.
+For example all electricity nodes could be groupped for aggragated output.

+- `output_results` - A flag to output aggregated results for the group members.